U.S. | Houston, Texas HQ

 The presence of a brain injury, if proven can impact life in a variety of ways.
 Assessing damages in a lawsuit will be important for the jury or trier of fact to understand.
 Some consequences of a brain injury can include:

-Psychosocial is a term describing the interface between managing social conditions and mental health, individual thought, and behavior.
-Social fears, like Social Anxiety Disorder, might develop after a brain injury, for example.
-Be alerted to changes (not pre-existing).
-For example, a person’s level of confidence in a group environment, public speaking, or managing a job interview.
+Psychosocial is a term describing the intersection between managing social conditions and mental health, individual thought, and behavior.
+Social fears, like Social Anxiety Disorder , might develop after a brain injury, for example.
+For example, a person’s level of confidence in a group environment, public speaking, or managing a job interview changes.

 Learning disorders, or worsened pre-existing learning disorders, can develop after a brain injury.
 It is more likely to see this in a student vs. a non-student because a student’s learning ability is tested on a regular basis.
 A change in grades or taking longer to do work are easy to spot.
 That doesn’t mean a non-student won’t exhibit learning deficits, only that they may become apparent differently.